-Maintenance.
 A well treated 3D printer should give you years of trouble-free printing.
-Here are some suggestions on how to keep your pet 3D printer well maintained.
+Here are some suggestions on how to keep your 3D printer well maintained.

 Periodically test and tighten belt tension.
 I check and adjust belt tension rarely – usually only after I see a printing problem develop.

 Periodically test your filament tension.
-Too tight and you’re putting extra strain on the extruder motor.
-Too loose and you’re not really getting the best extrusion possible.
-As plastic filament actually has a slight variation in its diameter, this is something I monitor whenever I am printing.
-It’s partially a way for me to fuss over my robot as it is happily printing away.
+If it’s too tight you’re putting extra strain on the extruder motor.
+If it’s too loose then you won’t be really getting the best extrusion possible.
+Plastic filament actually has a slight variation in its diameter, which is something I monitor whenever I am printing.
 If I notice that the extrusion is suddenly too thin, a quick adjustment to the filament tension screw will fix this.
 I’ve heard that adding a second nut to the filament tension screw prevents the screw from loosening slightly over time.

 Repair or replace.
 Having a 3D printer means that if a part breaks or wears out you can actually replace it.
-Just accept the fact you’re going to bend, pop, snap, crackle, or pop a part.
-When that happens you’ll need to rig or hack a temporary solution while you print up a replacement part.
-One benefit to a solid plastic replacement part to a component that’s assembled out of layered plastic and/or plywood is that there are no parts to loosen over time.
+However, you’ll have to accept the fact you’re going to bend, snap, crackle, or pop apart.
+When that happens, you’ll need to rig or hack a temporary solution while you print up a replacement part.
+One benefit of connecting a solid plastic replacement part to a component that’s assembled out of layered plastic and/or plywood is that there are no parts to loosen over time.

 Floss extruder gear.
 Use something soft-ish like a toothpick to pop the plastic bits out of the gear’s teeth.

-Keep firmware updated. firmware has come a long way and I’m pretty sure it to go even further.
+Keep firmware updated.
+Firmware has come a long way and I’m sure it will go even further.

 Keep software updated.
-Software is constantly under development.
+The software is constantly under development.

 Replace warped build platforms or build surfaces.
 A flat even build surface will ensure nice flat builds without having to worry about the extruder head crashing into the platform.

 Keep your plastic in a cool, dry place.
-As mentioned above, the filament’s diameter can very slightly.
+As mentioned above, the filament’s diameter can vary slightly.

-We have many years experience in 3D Printer Service and Repair and have used this expertise to set up the Tauranga 3D Printer service center capable of servicing up to 25 machines a week.
+3Design specialise in high-quality servicing and repair of 3D printers via our Tauranga 3D printer service centre.
+We have many years experience in 3D printer service and repair and have used this expertise to set up the Tauranga-based 3D printer service centre capable of servicing up to 25 machines a week.

 DROPPING OFF YOUR MACHINE